chicken-teriyaki-cup-rice/2fast2macropad/README.md

 ![redacted](https://user-images.githubusercontent.com/91502105/212519482-40747a49-21d6-4eef-b867-b7c5055cd8fb.png)

-I made it because our platform has poor UX leading to losses in efficiency.
+I created this solution because our platform has poor UX.
+This leads to high losses in efficiency.

 When your solution hinges on solving pressing issues in real time, seconds are at a premium.
 You can see the comparison in the video below:

 https://user-images.githubusercontent.com/91502105/200094696-14cb94fe-f69f-4653-8a66-3473976da863.mp4

-On the right side, is BeyondTrust, the app we use at work to answer real time chats.
+On the right, you can see BeyondTrust, the app we use at work for answering real-time chats.
-To make the prompts come out, you have to click a very tiny arrow to select the custom prompt you want to use.
+To access commonly used custom prompts, you need to click a very tiny arrow to select the desired prompt.

 <img width="420" alt="Screenshot 2022-11-04 at 13 38 10" src="https://user-images.githubusercontent.com/91502105/200040601-8a813a9e-8bb2-4f56-a163-780224267906.png">

 If you didn't see the arrow, well, that's part of the problem isn't it?
-On average, you spend a nontrivial amount of actions (more than 3 clicks at the very least) just to begin a chat.
-This becomes a practical impossibility when 4 chats pop out at the same time leading to a very large amount of nonproductive actions.
+On average, it takes more than three clicks to initiate a chat, which becomes impractical when multiple chats pop up simultaneously.
+This results in a significant amount of unproductive actions.

 https://2fast2macropad.com is my personal macropad.
 It has 4 options which cover 90% (I use it everyday) of all chats.

 ![test session w friend](https://user-images.githubusercontent.com/91502105/200043517-aa71898c-d0d7-428e-b226-25164ca5def7.gif)

-In this test session with a friend, you can see how quick and simple it is to use.
-You just press the button and it copies the prompts so you can seamlessly paste it in the chat.
+In this test session with a friend, you can see how easy it is to use.
+Simply press the button, and it will copy the prompt, allowing you to seamlessly paste them into the chat.

 # Features: